Julien Chaisse: Press

-Chaisse is a frequent guest on National Press Foundation activities and he has been featured/published in the world's leading business publications such as The Wall Street Journal, Financial Times, Al Jazeera International, The Straits Times, Nikkei Review, Financier Worldwide, and International Financial Law Review.
+Chaisse is a frequent guest on National Press Foundation activities and he has been featured in some of the world's leading business publications such as The Wall Street Journal, Financial Times, Al Jazeera International, The Straits Times, Nikkei Review, Financier Worldwide, and International Financial Law Review.
 He is also often interviewed by general newspapers such as Politico, South Asia Morning Post, Journal du Dimanche, Journal de Montreal, Vietnam Tuổi Trẻ daily newspaper, Bangkok Post.